MohdSiddiq12/My-Portfolio/README.md

 - Social media icons linking to my profiles
 - This website is hosted using Infinityfree service

-Please feel free to explore the live site and contact me with any questions!
+Please feel free to explore the live site and contact me with any questions!..